 Each mentor is asked to contribute 12-15 hours a year to the program.
 Many mentors voluntarily contribute more than 15 hours a year.

 This one-of-a-kind community of students, mentors, and faculty, informed by faith and reason, presents a credible and realistic view of our profession and fosters a commitment to the ideals of the profession.
-Students develop a profound understanding of "real world" issues and a keen awareness that the success and health of the profession rest in the hands of the next generation of lawyers.
+Students develop a profound understanding of "real world" issues and a keen awareness that the success and health of the profession rests in the hands of the next generation of lawyers.
 This program prepares students for service and leadership.

 Just as internal leadership support is critical to the success of the program, so is external servant leadership.
 Servant leadership is a philosophy that allows every individual to realize his or her full professional potential and personal growth in an ethical and caring environment.
 A critical piece of the St. Thomas program is training law students to be servant leaders who exemplify the highest ideals of our profession.
 Mentors, serving as role models, should themselves be servant leaders who exemplify these qualities.